OSVTAC/project-recommendations/index.md

 * The components are independently useful and so can help prove the value of open source.

 * The components can be worked on in parallel.

-* The components support incremental deployment.
-Each component can be deployed and used in conjunction with a non-open-source interim system relatively easily: replacing individual components of an interim system and working in conjunction with other components of the interim system via import and export processes.
+Their development can also be staggered in conjunction with other deliverables.
+For example, development on other components can be started before these are finished.

 * In each case, there is open-source code that already exists that development of the components might be able to start from, or at least learn